edgurgel/CMNavBarNotificationView/README.md

 CMNavBarNotificationView
 ==================

-An in-app notification view above the navigation bar "TOTALLY" based on CMNavBarNotificationView.
+An in-app notification view above the navigation bar "TOTALLY" based on [MPNotificationView](https://github.com/Moped/MPNotificationView).
 Compatible with iOS 4.3 and above.

 ###Features: